ember-learn/ember-blog/source/2019-04-05-the-ember-times-issue-92.md

 * Behind the scene access
 * A chill home base during the conference

 Curious to learn more?
-Check out her post on Medium:[3 reasons why you should volunteer at a tech conference](https://medium.com/@lisaychuang/3-reasons-why-you-should-volunteer-at-a-tech-conference-19a0c81d1d8).
+Check out her post on Medium: [3 reasons why you should volunteer at a tech conference](https://medium.com/@lisaychuang/3-reasons-why-you-should-volunteer-at-a-tech-conference-19a0c81d1d8).

 ---